QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### References

-**Reminder**: in C, parameters of a function are passed by value.
+**Reminder**: in C, the parameters of a function are passed by value.
 We could use pointers to allow a function to edit a variable from the outer scope.
 In C++, we could use references instead of pointers.

 <div class="row row-cols-md-2"><div>